Abiodun Baruwa: Club career

 Born in Abuja, Baruwa started his career at Kano Pillars.
-He also had spells with Iwuanyanwu Nationale and Shooting Stars FC, being the first choice goalkeeper during 1996 African Cup of Champions Clubs where his club was runner-up after losing to Zamalek on penalties.
+He also had spells with Iwuanyanwu Nationale and Shooting Stars FC, being the first choice goalkeeper during 1996 African Cup of Champions Clubs where his club was the runner-up after losing to Zamalek on penalties.

 In 1997, Baruwa was bought by Sion, where he was a backup to Fabrice Borer.
 In the next season, he moved to Sturm Graz only appearing once as a reserve for Kazimierz Sidorczuk.
 He stayed with the club until 2001 without making any further appearance and being relegated to third-choice after Josef Schicklgruber was appointed the first choice.

 In January 2003, Baruwa was signed by Barry Town on a short-term deal, winning both 2002–03 Welsh Premier League and 2002–03 Welsh Cup.
-During his stay, in a match against Bangor City, he suffered racial abuse and was confronted by an opposition fan in the pitch.
+During his stay, in a match against Bangor City, he suffered racial abuse and was confronted by an opposition fan on the pitch.

-After failing to get a work permit to 2003–04 season, Baruwa left Barry Town and in October 2003 joined Dagenham & Redbridge.
+After failing to get a work permit for the 2003–04 season, Baruwa left Barry Town and in October 2003 joined Dagenham & Redbridge.
 Also without a work permit, he could not be paid by the Conference National club.
-Unable to oust Tony Roberts from the starting side, Baruwa made a single Conference appearance as a substitute in September 2004, before being released in the same month.
+Unable to oust Tony Roberts from the starting side, Baruwa made a single Conference appearance as a substitute in September 2004, before being released the same month.

 In the same year, Baruwa was signed by Conference South side Hornchurch, making a single appearance at a 5–2 loss against Boston United in a FA Cup match on 13 November 2004.